-Data protection and data sovereignty are increasingly important in the digital economy — so much that there is even a Data Privacy Day, celebrated every January 28th.
+Data protection and data sovereignty are increasingly important in the digital economy — so much that there is even a Data Privacy Day, celebrated every January 28th, since 2007.

 Why is it so?

 What is data protection?

 Data protection refers to the process of safeguarding important, confidential and personal data to prevent it from getting corrupted, compromised or lost.
 It is also known as data privacy and information privacy.

 During the past years, many countries and regions have passed data protection regulations.
 The European Union’s General Data Protection Regulation (GDPR) is one of the most well-known rules, but there are many others, such as the Privacy Act in Canada or the General Personal Data Protection Law in Brazil (Lei Geral de Proteção de Dados Pessoais in Portuguese).